FarronF/limerick-council-meetings/meetings/2021/12/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th November 2021.md

 8.Question submitted by Councillor Donegan

-I will ask at the next meeting of the Cappamore/Kilmallock Municipal District for an update on:--- (a) the amount of local authority houses that are currently vacant in Kilmallock town.
+I will ask at the next meeting of the Cappamore/Kilmallock Municipal District for an update on:
+---
+(a) the amount of local authority houses that are currently vacant in Kilmallock town.

 (b) how long are each vacant.